mahafuzur/web-devs-resources/_resource_links/jekyll_learning_center/jekyll Lab.md

 icon: "jekyllrb.svg"
 ---

-This is the offecial site for learning jekyll.
+This is the offecial site for learning jekyll (static site generator).